 In June 2022, new rules were enacted to reduce emissions released by property extensions.
 These regulations aim to mitigate overheating in homes by limiting solar gains.
 New conservatories must now be able to demonstrate they will not generate unwanted solar gains in summer if they are to avoid building regulations.
 Homeowners can achieve this by installing energy-efficient solar control glazing and ventilation systems like roof vents.

 If you need clarification on whether your conservatory requires building regulations approval, contact us at CS Windows.
-With 20 years of experience building conservatories in St Albans, our team are building regulations experts.
+With 20 years of experience in double glazing in Harpenden and the surrounding areas, our team are building regulations experts.

 Construction With Confidence